gbtami/pychess-variants/static/docs/capablanca960.md

 The piece is often symbolized with a combination of a knight and rook; most variants often do not specify how the piece should look otherwise (which is why we offer different piece sets to choose from).

-The value of a chancellor is considered better than an archbishop, but equivalent or slightly less than a queen.
+The value of a chancellor is considered better than an archbishop, but equivalent to or slightly less than a queen.